sqr-peg/Apple-ID-AppleScript/README.md

 -   What is the name of the first beach you visited?
 -   What was the first album that you purchased?
 -   What is the name of your favorite sports team?

+#### Security Question 3 - Great Britain

+-   In what city did your parents meet?
+-   What was the name of your first manager?
+-   What is the name of the street where you grew up?
+-   What is the name of the first beach you visited?
+-   What was the first album that you purchased?
+-   What is the name of your favourite sports team?

 ### Known Bugs